kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 Install the NApps cloning from GitHub and running python3 setup.py develop

-Currently, flow_manager and topology requires MongoDB to be setup. so before installing the Napps follow the instructions below
+Currently, flow_manager and topology require MongoDB to be setup.
+Before installing the Napps, follow the instructions below

 How to use with MongoDB
 =======================